haka-security/haka/doc/user/workshop/smtp.rst

 .. admonition:: Exercise

-    Given the following skeleton you can write the missing grammar to complete our dissector.
+    Given the following skeleton, write the missing grammar to complete our dissector.

     .. code-block:: lua